 Alan Hopwood : Recollections

 "When I recall my childhood I realise that I spent a lot of time around bottle ovens.
 When my father was demobbed I was 7 and spent a lot of time around bottle ovens because he repaired and rebuilt a lot of them around Burslem.
 At that time they had been unused during World War II and the linings had gone, and were in need of re-lining.
 I spent a lot of time with him, once even holding a bottle oven up on tree trunks while the bottom was taken out and replaced.
 So you might say that I spent 10 years around bottle ovens, seeing how they were made and then working them as a oven 'oddman' now and then, until I was 17.
-May 2016
+May 2016Work on a Potbank

-I was 17 at the time when I did such work [on the potbank] but Don Carpentier (now deceased) thought that I was something special, just because I had shovelled coal into the mouths of a bottle oven as a matter of my routine work in the 1950s.
+I was 17 at the time when I did such work [on the potbank] but the late Don Carpentier thought that I was something special, just because I had shovelled coal into the mouths of a bottle oven as a matter of my routine work in the 1950s.
 All that I was doing at that time was trying to earn a living and only acted as oven 'oddman' now and then.
 Mr. Durber, an expert in his job, was forever passing his knowledge on to me as we worked.
 He was like an encyclopedia of bottle oven firing and it was a lot to take in.
 To me at that time it was a waste of time for rows of bottle ovens were dropping like ninepins to make way for the new tunnel kilns.
 All that I have is the experience and memories of doing that kind of work.
 I don't profess to being an expert.
 Written April 2015

 My proper job on Woods was blunger charging, and assistant to the slip mixer.
 When Kenneth Wood used to come to supervise the additions of colour stains to the mixed slip he kept various lumps of lead in a box in his pocket.
 These were used in conjunction with the normal scale weights when setting the specific gravity of the stain suspension nobody knew that other than himself.
 There was a lot of secrecy like that in the colours where a particular colour was only ever referred to by a number.
 Written March 2020